mdg/pltgames-testoy/README.md

 ```

 We know the basic inputs and outputs to test this function, and we just want
-to tell Testoy what they are with the puretest given syntax.
+to tell Testoy what they are with the `puretest ... given` syntax.
 Each line in the
-puretest represents the inputs and output from the divide function.
+pure test represents the inputs and output from the divide function.
 When 8 and 2 are passed to divide, the result is 4.
 Likewise for the remaining
 lines in the given data.